quickgrid/Setup-Guide/README.md

 ### Build Process

+Ensure CUDA, cuDNN is setup in system properly.

 Download the source from github as ZIP, https://github.com/CMU-Perceptual-Computing-Lab/openpose.
 Maybe git recursive clone is better.
 Extract it a folder.

 If 3rd party dependencies are not in extracted folder.
 Then download them separately and extract to approprite folder.
 Ex: `pybind11`, `caffe`.